Top 10 Tips for Traveling Spain – Don’t Forget the TP!!

 Spaniards are fantastic at many things, but directions are not their forte.
 If you ever decide to rent a car, understand that you will get lost in your journey many, many, many times.
 Signs are typically confusing, streets poorly marked (or not marked at all), and driving is more gut related than associated to logic.
 Spain has incredible public transportation as it is, and if you’re considering a cross-country adventure, take the train!
 Granted, it’s not the cheapest route, but it’s absolutely the most enjoyable and least stressful.
 Additionally, grab a free map from Corte Ingles.
 These maps are by far the most helpful and descriptive ones you’ll find.
-Additionally, there are huge discounts on train fares on the Renfe web page for a 14 day or 7 day advance purchase, as well as for 24 hour (last minute) travel on the AVE.
+Additionally, there are huge discounts on train fares on the Renfe web page for a 14-day or 7-day advance purchase, as well as for 24 hour (last minute) travel on the AVE.
 Sometimes reductions can go up to 70% !!
 And when booking, keep note that the higher of the two prices is the equivalent to 1st class called, preferente.
 Personally, I would go with the “turista” class, which not only gives you an excuse to walk 40 feet to the dining car, rather than getting personal service, but it also allows for some great conversations with your seat mates.
 As your normal “tourist class” attracts people from around the world, why not take advantage of the moment, and strike up a conversation.

-Suggestion: Take the high speed train called, AVE.
+Suggestion: Take the high-speed train called, AVE.
 And if you do rent a car, DO NOT use Pepe Car (word of caution)

 MENU OF THE DAY

 First off, look for a traditional bar or restaurant.
 The last thing you want to experience is a bland and sterile tapas chain.
 Go for the mom and pop places that will offer you home cooked meals at a reasonable price.
 Secondly, go for the “menu del dia”.
 These menus, typically listed on a board outside the front door, normally provide you with a choice of your first and second course followed by a dessert or beverage.
 These are generally traditional meals that are fantastic for the price.

 PRACTICE SMOKING NOW

-A few years ago, Spain passed aÂ pathetic law requiring non-smoking sections in restaurants bigger than 100m sq.
+Like much of Europe, Spain passed a law requiring non-smoking sections in restaurants bigger than 100m sq.
 Unfortunately, that takes up approximately .00008% of all restaurants in Spain.
-And even those restaurants larger than 100m sq. rarely follow the rule, although this is slowly changing.
-Therefore, your choices are either to find outdoor cafes, for which there are many, or simply take up smoking now, because trust me, it’s everywhere.
-Check out non-smoking restaurants here.
+And even those restaurants larger than 100m sq. rarely follow the rule, although this is changing.
+Therefore, your choices are either to find outdoor cafes, for which there are many, or simply take up smoking now, because while in Rome….